 - (1) These amounts represent certain assumed rates of appreciation only.
 Actual gains, if any, on stock option exercises are dependent on the future performance of our Common Stock and overall market conditions.
-There can be no assurance that the amounts reflected in this table will be achieved. - (2) Options are exercisable at 25% per year, beginning one year from the date of grant. - (3) The exercise price was fixed at the date of grant and represents 110% of the fair market value per share of our Common Stock on such date. - (4) The exercise price was fixed at the date of the grant and represented the fair market value per share of Common Stock on such date.
+There can be no assurance that the amounts reflected in this table will be achieved. - (2) Options are exercisable at 25% per year, beginning one year from the date of grant. - (3) The exercise price was fixed at the date of the grant and represented the fair market value per share of Common Stock on such date.

-1999 OPTION HOLDINGS:
+2000 OPTION HOLDINGS:

-The following table contains values for "in the money" options, meaning a positive spread between the year-end share price of \$19.81 and the exercise price for the options held by our named executive officers.
+The following table contains the number of shares received, and the dollar value realized, upon the exercise of options by our named executive officers during 2000, as well as values for "in the money" options, meaning a positive spread between the year-end share price of \$34.50 and the exercise price for the options held by our named executive officers.
 These values have not been, and may never be, realized.
 The options might never be exercised, and the value, if any, will depend on the share price on the exercise date.
-No shares were acquired during 1999 by our named executive officers as a result of the exercise of options.

-FISCAL YEAR END OPTION VALUES
+AGGREGATED OPTION EXERCISES IN LAST FISCAL YEAR AND FISCAL YEAR END OPTION VALUES